melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 auth  sufficient                 pam_succeed_if.so use_uid user = root
 ```

-### Create seperate user
+### Create separate user

 Create a new user: `useradd -m <user> -s /bin/bash`
 Set password for user: `passwd <user>`
 Add user to sudo group: `usermod -aG sudo <user>`

-And maybe Docker this user to the Docker group?
+And maybe you want to add the `docker` group to the user?
 Only when you need it: `usermod -aG docker <user>`

 ### Disable root user

 Disable root shell login: `sudo chsh -s /usr/sbin/nologin root`

-And disable root user on the machine (remove password and lock user): `sudo passwd --delete --lock root`
+And disable root user on the machine (remove password and lock user):
+`sudo passwd --delete --lock root`

 ### SSH Daemon